Alfred Tanduk Palembangan: Diplomatic career

 Palembangan officially began his diplomatic service in March 1981.
 He began his career as a staff at the organization bureau within the foreign department's secretariat general.
 Upon completing his basic diplomatic education in 1983, he was assigned to the planning bureau of the secretariat general.
 He received his first overseas posting as an intern at the permanent mission in New York from 1984 to 1985.

 From 1985 to 1988, he was posted as the chief of political, information, and socio-cultural subdivision at the embassy in Caracas, Venezuela.
-Upon returning, he served as chief of the of South America II section at the foreign department's directorate general of politics from 1988 to 1991.
-He returned to overseas posting as chief of information and socio-cultural subdivision at the embassy in Santiago, Chile, with the rank of second secretary from 1991 to 1996.
+Upon returning, he served as chief of the South America II section at the foreign department's directorate general of politics from 1988 to 1991.
+He returned to an overseas posting as chief of information and socio-cultural subdivision at the embassy in Santiago, Chile, with the rank of second secretary from 1991 to 1996.
 From 1996 to 1999, he became assistant inspector for personnel affairs within the foreign department.
 During this period, he undertook mid-level diplomatic education in 1996 and senior diplomatic education in 1997.

 His next foreign assignment was as chief of the political, information, and socio-cultural section at the embassy in Buenos Aires, Argentina, from 1999 to 2003.
 Following reorganizations within the foreign department, the directorate general of politics was split into several regional directorate generals, and Palembangan was appointed as the deputy director (chief of subdirectorate) of South America and Caribbean within the directorate general of America and Europe in 2003.
-The subdirectorate was upgraded into a directorate, and on 31 August 2004 Palembangan became the director of South America and Caribbean.
+The subdirectorate was upgraded into a directorate, and on 31 August 2004 Palembangan became the director of South America and the Caribbean.